Drupal is widely known as a free and open source CMS platform — but the word “free” really ought to have an asterisk.

 A Drupal site is protected by manually installing the latest security updates on release, which sounds reasonable at first.
 But the time between hackers finding vulnerabilities and you applying a patch made by Drupal is a window of opportunities for any cyber attacker to steal data or maliciously manipulate your website.
 For many enterprises, that’s just too big of a risk — particularly with GDPR now in motion.

 In recent years, two major Drupal security incidents have stood out.
 The first of these incidents was “Drupalgeddon”, which occurred in October 2014 when a single line of flawed coding in one of the modules on Drupal 7 enabled hackers to hijack a site and corrupt the files in the root directory.
 Drupal released an emergency security patch to resolve the flaw and published a public services announcement on their forum, that was marked as highly critical.

 The second major security incident occurred in March 2018, affecting millions of Drupal sites.
 Despite releasing an emergency patch, Drupal users are still reeling from what the community called “Drupalgeddon2”.
-In fact, over a month later the patch, 115,000 Drupal sites were still vulnerable, including over 400 big name Drupal sites such as Lenovo, San Diego Zoo and the University of California, were all cryptojacked.
+In fact, over a month later the patch, 115,000 Drupal sites were still vulnerable, including over 400 big-name Drupal sites such as Lenovo, San Diego Zoo, and the University of California, which were all cryptojacked.

 A comparison of security threats to Drupal 7, Drupal 8, and Zesty.io since 2015.

 You don’t need us to tell you how costly — both monetarily and in terms of brand reputation — a cyber attack can be.
 Drupal isn’t alone in dealing with the spike in cyber attacks around the world, but as mentioned previously, these recurring Drupal security issues are seen to be giant red flags by most enterprises.